 I went to LA and met someone I have admired for years on instagram, not only for his beautiful photos of delicious food, but also his generosity and quickness to laugh and enjoy himself while he works.
 Donal and Sofie Skehan are even more delightful, funny and inviting in person than they appear on instagram, which is a nearly impossible statement.
 We chatted like old friends as their adorable son, Noah, smashed strawberry, after strawberry into his eager mouth.
 We then set out to create a Lemon Curd Fool with Summer Berry Salsa.
 First we went into his yard to pick the lemons off the tree, as one does in LA.
 I had so much fun and at the end we got to eat our delicious dessert together.
 Such a wonderful visit and you can watch Donal and I FOOLing around in the kitchen on his incredible YouTube channel (video below) and I’ve shared the recipe there as well.

 Happy St. Patrick’s Day.
-Here is a simple, but delicious St. Patrick’s Day cupcake to help you celebrate this greenest of holidays.
-You can watch me bake and decorate these in my Instagram videos.
+Here is a simple, but delicious St. Patrick’s Day cupcakes recipe to help you celebrate this greenest of holidays.
+You can watch me bake and decorate these St. Patrick’s Day cupcakes in my Instagram videos.
 You’ll also see me save a buttercream from ruin and bring it back to fluffy perfection.
 The art of pastry is being able to fix what goes wrong.
-And there is a blow torch involved, so that’s fun. (more…)
+And there is a blow torch involved, so that’s fun.
+Read More

 It’s a little bit pudding and a little bit cake, all in one recipe.
 I was first awed by this lemon pudding-cake when I went to a pastry conference at the CIA and met the pastry chef from Craft, Karen Demasco.
 She served this dessert; made up of a layer of tangy lemon curd baked on top of a sweet delicate cake.
 They were clearly baked as one, but the two layers were so distinct in appearance and taste.
 I fell in love.
 When Karen wrote a book last year I was so excited to see this recipe in it!
 I have made it with lime juice, grapefruit and even passionfruit juices.